 - 200. TEACHING SCHOOL SUBJECT MATTER IN SPANISH (4).
 A preparation course for the bilingual/cross-cultural credential aspirant.
 Features a broad spectrum of vocabulary and materials used in elementary or secondary schools for the teaching of reading, writing, mathematics, science, and social studies in Spanish.
 Prerequisite: Knowledge of Spanish or consent of instructor.
 W (e) - 202.
 COMMERCIAL SPANISH: BUSINESS COMMUNICATIONS (4).
 This course is designed to provide instruction in writing correct business communications in Spanish.
 Emphasis on vocabulary acquisition.
 Close examination of daily cultural patterns as reflected in the commercial field.
 Prerequisite: Knowledge of Spanish.
 W (d/e) - 203.
 COMMERCIAL SPANISH: SPANISH IN COMMUNICATION MEDIA (4).
 Modern terminology and expressions of the Spanish language media for reporting events in science, ecology, business, consumerism, the arts, urban affairs, etc. Introduction to media research skills.
 Prerequisite: Knowledge of Spanish.
-5 (d/e) - 205.
+S (d/e) - 205.
 ADVANCED COMPOSITION, SYNTAX, AND STYLISTICS (4).
 A reading, composition, and discussion course concerned with elements of style and syntax, with emphasis on creative writing by the students.
 Prerequisite: Spanish 121 or consent of instructor.
 S (d) - 210.
 THE STUDY OF LANGUAGE (4).
 Traditional and modern approaches to the study of language; fundamentals of phonology and grammar.
 (Same as English 210 and French 210.)
 F (d/e) - 211.
 THE STRUCTURE OF SPANISH (4).
 An analysis of the phonology, morphology, and syntax of the language, focusing on global characteristics of Spanish.
 Selected language acquisition problems of English speakers emphasized.
 Prerequisite: Spanish 210 or consent of Department Chairperson or instructor.
 F (d) - 212.
 SPANISH-ENGLISH LANGUAGE CONTRASTS (4).
 Identification of Spanish and English language contrasts for teaching Spanish-speaking children.
 The phonological, grammatical, and vocabulary habits of English and Spanish are studied by means of the techniques of applied linguistics.
-Prerequisite: Spanish 210 or consent of Department Chairperson or instructor, F (d)
+Prerequisite: Spanish 210 or consent of Department Chairperson or instructor.
+F (d) - 214.
+SPANISH PHONOLOGY (4).
+A beginning course in the segmental and suprasegmental phonetic systems: phonological pronunciation phenomena of standard and regional Spanish.
+Prerequisite: Spanish 210 or consent of Department Chairperson or instructor.
+W (d) - 230.
+INTERPRETING HISPANIC PROSE (4).
+Analysis and interpretation of representative Hispanic prose: novel, short story, and essay.
+Prerequisite: Spanish 121 or equivalent.
+F (d) - 232.
+INTERPRETING HISPANIC POETRY AND DRAMA (4).
+Analysis and interpretation of representative Hispanic poetry and drama.
+Prerequisite: Spanish 121 or equivalent.
+S (d) - 235.
+A SOCIOLINGUISTIC APPROACH TO MEXICAN AMERICAN DIALECT AND READING (4).
+Identification and prediction of reading difficulties of Spanish-language oriented children based on their sociocultural background and on a contrastive analysis of their listening and speaking habits (breath level, mouth muscles, rhythm, word order, etc.) with English.
+Three hours of lecture/discussion and three hours of laboratory per week.
+Prerequisite: Education 230, or English/French/Spanish 210, or consent of instructor.
+F (d), W (d), S (e)

-330 / Spanish
+338 / Spanish